dixXxon/RUSTAiO/README.md

 - Auto-Update the Wipe-Date in your Hostname
 - Changeable Map-Size and Seed during the WipeProcess
 - Integrated rustide (by Jarsky) Server Start and Auto-Update script
+- Logging of all Changes and Wipes in erxternal Log-File
 - external scripts or programs are usable

 Everything free configurable in external Configuration-Files!

+v1.3
+-
+-> Wipedate-Format is now changeable in config-file!

 v1.2
 -